ENCCS/python-perf/content/perf-fundamentals.md

 :::{discussion}

+In the previous episode, we described I/O, Memory and CPU bound bottlenecks.
-What kind of performance issue arise,
+For the above use case and **algorithm**, and **not necessarily the same code**, what kind of performance issue arise,

 1. when the file becomes long, with several millions of lines?
 1. when the file is stored in network filesystem which is slow to respond?